About the Gardens

 A magnificent 600 year-old oak stands within the grounds, in the Oak Dell, a beautiful natural area.

 While the main purpose of the Memorial Gardens is the interment of cremated remains, it is a vibrant and interesting place to visit, with a wealth of history and many activities on offer.
 For instance, there are guided walks, a butterfly day in August led by an expert, while autumn brings the chance for a fungus foray.
-There are also heritage open days and the gardens open twice a year with the National Gardens Scheme.
+There are also heritage open days and National Gardens Scheme open day.
 An annual Thanksgiving Service takes place on the first Saturday in October.

 To contact or join the friends, please email email@example.com